-The target for a sustainable population is one that it is where reproduction and survival of sufficient numbers of young mussels to adulthood to sustain the population at current levels or previous levels (if known).
-Table 1.1 shows the mussel demographic criteria for the assessment of the conservation status of pearl mussel populations, as set out in the draft European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations 2009.
+The target for a sustainable population is reproduction and survival of sufficient numbers of young mussels to adulthood to sustain the population at current levels or previous levels (if known).
+Table 1.1 shows the mussel demographic criteria for the assessment of the conservation status of pearl mussel populations as set out in the draft European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations 2009.